plinss/acmebot/README.md

 The default value is the value specified in the 'settings' section.
 * 'hpkp_report_uri' specifies the uri to report HPKP errors to.
 The default value is the value specified in the 'settings' section.
+If not null, the 'report-uri' directive will be included in the HPKP headers.

 Example: